You Better Hope Your Surgeon Is Not A Modern Versionist

 The "bosom" is defined as being "the human breast" or "the enclosing space formed by the breast and arms in embracing".

-Agreeing with the reading of the King James Holy Bible's "Abraham's bosom" and "in the bosom of the Father" are the following Bible translations: Wycliffe, Coverdale, Bishops', the Geneva Bible, Tyndale, the RV, ASV, RSV, NASB, NKJV, Darby, Young's and the Spanish Reina Valera.
+Agreeing with the reading of the King James Holy Bible's "Abraham's bosom" and "in the bosom of the Father" are the following Bible translations: Wycliffe, Coverdale, Bishops', the Geneva Bible, Tyndale, the RV, ASV, RSV, NASB, NKJV, Darby, Young's 1898, the New Matthew Bible 2016.

 Proverbs 17:23 KJB - “A wicked man taketh a gift OUT OF THE BOSOM to pervert the ways of judgment. “

-“taketh a gift OUT OF THE BOSOM” is the literal Hebrew text and the translation found in Coverdale 1535, the Bishops’ Bible 1568, the Geneva Bible 1587, the Revised Version 1881, the Jewish Publication Society 1917 version, the 1936 Hebrew Publishing Company translation, Green’s 2000, Youngs, Darby, the Douay version, the KJV 21st Century and the Third Millenium Bible 1998.
+“taketh a gift OUT OF THE BOSOM” is the literal Hebrew text and the translation found in Coverdale 1535, the Bishops’ Bible 1568, the Geneva Bible 1587, the Revised Version 1881- "A wicked man TAKETH a gift OUT OF THE BOSOM, to pervert the ways of judgment, the Jewish Publication Society 1917 version, the 1936 Hebrew Publishing Company translation, Green’s 2000, Young's 1898, Darby 1890, the Douay version, the KJV 21st Century and the Third Millennium Bible 1998.

 The RSV is similar to the NKJV in the changed meaning, but better in that at least it keeps the word “bosom”. - “A wicked man accepts a bribe FROM THE BOSOM to pervert the ways of justice.”